What Makes Spelling You See Distinctive?

 An Adept Speller is a Visual Speller.

 We use three simple tasks to create a visual response to spelling.
-In order to spell adeptly, we must recognize patterns within words and sound is not always an effective way to do that.
-Proper spelling patterns are developed over time, through repetition and experience, enabling students to spelling words naturally in everyday writing.
+In order to spell adeptly, we must recognize patterns within words, and sound is not always an effective way to do that.
+Proper spelling patterns are developed over time, through repetition and experience, enabling students to spell words naturally in everyday writing.

 Lessons are short and stress free

 The Spelling You See Program is built on core activities designed to offer a meaningful variety while developing your student’s confidence and familiarity with words.
 Each level uses a combination of: